 The OSA conducts its audits in accordance with Government Auditing Standards (commonly referred to as generally accepted government auditing standards, GAGAS, or the Yellow Book) promulgated by the U.S. Comptroller General.
-These professional standards provide a framework for performing high-quality audit work and address every aspect of an audit from planning the audit, to ensuring the independence and competence of the audit staff who work on the audit, to reporting on the audit’s findings, conclusions, and recommendations.
+These professional standards provide a framework for performing high-quality audit work and address every aspect of an audit, including planning the audit, ensuring the independence and competence of the audit staff who work on the audit, gathering sufficient and appropriate evidence, and reporting on the audit’s findings, conclusions, and recommendations.

 The OSA follows Government Auditing Standards, which require that the audit organization and the individual auditor be independent in all matters relating to the audit work.
 The Colorado Constitution establishes the State Auditor as a nonpartisan position within the Legislative Branch so that it is organizationally separate from and independent of the Executive and Judicial Branch agencies that it audits.
 Each year, the OSA requires all of its employees to sign an Affidavit of Independence disclosing any known or potential threats to their independence.
 Any threats to auditor independence are analyzed for their significance and safeguards are put in place to eliminate or mitigate the threats.
 The OSA also requires the private firms with which it contracts for audit services to affirm their independence with respect to any engagement conducted on behalf of the OSA.